-My 3 week old baby vomits then passes out and become limp immediately for about 1-2 minutes, he has done this 5 times.
+My 3-week old baby vomits then passes out and becomes limp immediately for about 1-2 minutes, he has done this 5 times.

-We took him to the hospital, but got different answers from different student doctors there, I wanted a experienced one, but my pediatrician was not affiliated with hospital, so I didn’t have a choice.
+We took him to the hospital, but got different answers from different student doctors there, I wanted an experienced one, but my pediatrician was not affiliated with the hospital, so I didn’t have a choice.

 When he was released one doc said it was reflux.
 He also has eosinophilia and docs don’t know why he has it either.
 Has anyone had this happen or anyone know what it could possibly be, I’m at my wit’s end.
 Thank you for any help.